RayBB/easy-gmail-scheduler/README.md

 * Lightweight (only 160KB)

 ### Future Features
+* Get drafts using Gmail API (faster)
+* Welcome email
+* Add favicon
+* Offline mode
 * Render with React and JSX
     * Visual warning if scheduled email isn't found in drafts
-* Offline mode
-* Welcome email
-* Add favicon

 ### Known Issues
 * When embedded in an iframe page must first start at 101% height and then be shrunken to allow scrolling.

 ### Limitations
-* Google Apps Scripts are limited to sending 100 emails per day for Gmail users and 1,500 for G Suite users.
-[Source](https://developers.google.com/apps-script/guides/services/quotas)
+* Regular Gmail accounts are limited to 500 emails per day.
+[More info](https://support.google.com/mail/answer/22839?hl=en)
+* Please see [Usage Limits](https://developers.google.com/gmail/api/v1/reference/quota) for more information.

 ## Installation
 1. Visit Google Drive
 2. Click New > More > Google Apps Script
     * Copy backend/gmail.js to the main code.gs file